captainrobbo/wikijstest/manuals/cms/entries-manual.md

 # 1.2 Team Entries

-From here, you can view the competitors (see CMS Manual 2.9), and the teams entered to the competition.
+From here, you can view the competitors and the teams entered to the competition.

 *Teams Entered*
 ![Teams Entered](/uploads/competition-entries-images/teams-entered.png "Teams Entered")